Sevast-st/bega_mon/README.md

     YYYY-MM-DD HH:MM:SS - INFO - Starting bridge event monitoring loop...
     YYYY-MM-DD HH:MM:SS - INFO - Scanning blocks from 4750101 to 4750195...
     YYYY-MM-DD HH:MM:SS - INFO - No new events found in this range.
-    YYYY-MM-DD HH:MM:SS - INFO - No new confirmed blocks to process.
-Current head: 4750201, last scanned: 4750195 ...
+    YYYY-MM-DD HH:MM:SS - INFO - Waiting for new blocks to be confirmed...
+    ...
     ... (after some time, if an event is emitted on-chain) ...
     ...